Core-Keeper-Modding/Core-Keeper-Docs/documentation/Getting-The-Assets-In-Unity.md

 - `Assembly-CSharp`)

 back into `Assets/MonoScript`.

-Look into the instructions in `# Utilities-and-helpful-tools` to fix the missing script references.
+Make sure that while you are doing this Unity is RUNNING.
+Otherwise it will crash!

 ## Step 6: Restart Unity

-Go out of Safe Mode and restart Unity once more to fully get the project assembled.
+Restart Unity to fully get the project assembled.

 ## Step 7: Profit

 You should now be able to see the assets in the Unity editor.

 Enjoy and make some cool stuff.
+Look into the instructions in `# Utilities-and-helpful-tools` to fix the missing script references.

 ## Utilities and helpful tools